andronat/klee-web/doc/DEPLOY.md

 Login to cloudstack with the doc domain
 Create a new instance with the following details:
-* Template: Ubuntu v14.04 30Gb (Non CSG)
+* Select a zone: doc-46
-* Compute offering	CPU: 2 cores 2GHz & RAM: 2Gb
+* Select ISO or template: Template
-* OS Type:	Ubuntu 14.04 (64-bit)
+* Template: Ubuntu Ubuntu v16.04.3 (Non CSG - 2017/11/02)

-##### Note: RAM size can vary
+* Compute offering	CPU: CPU: 2 cores 2GHz & RAM: 2Gb

-After the instance has been created correctly, note the hostname It will be in a format like cloud-vm-XX-YY.doc.ic.ac.uk Where XX and YY are the penultimate and ultimate bytes of the IP address.
+* Disk: Local Storage: 20Gb

 ## VM Setup